Mariane Ibrahim: Gallery

 In 2012, Ibrahim founded the M. I. A. Gallery in Seattle as a way to showcase artists from underrepresented regions such as Africa and the Middle East, focusing primarily on African and African diaspora artists.
 M. I. A. was an acronym for both the phrase "Missing in Art" and her birth name.
 She opened the gallery with an exhibit of photos from the Malian artist Malick Sidibé.
+By 2015, she served on the selection committee for the second Seattle Art Fair.
 In 2017, Ibrahim won the first Presents booth prize at The Armory Show for her exhibition of photography and textile artist, Zohra Opoku.

 The gallery's name was changed to Mariane Ibrahim Gallery and in September 2019 Ibrahim moved her gallery to Chicago, Illinois in the West Town neighborhood.
 She opened the new gallery with an exhibition of Ayana V. Jackson's photography titled, "Take Me to the Water," which explored African water spirits.
 In 2021, a second space opened in a renovated three-story space on Avenue Matignon in Paris’s 8th arrondissement.
 In 2022, the gallery announced plans to add a two-level, 10000 sqft exhibition space in Mexico City’s Cuauhtémoc neighborhood.
+In 2023, Jackson's work was again prominently showcased at Ibrahim's gallery in Mexico City, following a major exhibition at the Smithsonian National Museum of African Art.